Loading…

 Marketing.
 Social content, newsletters, basic landing page copy.
 The bar isn't "great content" — it's "we actually publish consistently," which most small businesses don't.

 For a deeper look at the next stage up, see AI for SMBs with 10–50 staff — that's where the rules start changing.
 If you're a solo operator about to make your first hire, this guide will be relevant in 6–12 months.
+And if you're growing fast on outside funding, the calculus for early-stage startups is different again.

 Three traps we see again and again: